The application period for the 2023-2024 scholarship will be open from February 13 through March 13, 2023.

 Program Description: A resident/fellow (in their research year) will conduct a one-year project where they select guideline recommendation(s) from a published CNS Guideline and assess the impact of Guidelines on practice.

 One example of this can include using CPT codes to analyze data to determine if 1) neurosurgeons are adhering to CNS guidelines and 2) if CNS guidelines are improving patient outcomes.

 The program will be overseen by a mentorship committee.
 Once the scholar is selected and a research mentor is chosen, that person will join as the final member of the mentorship committee.

-Application Process: The application will open in March with a deadline of March 31, 2022.
+Application Process: The application will open in February with a deadline of March 13, 2023.
 Applicants should be neurosurgical residents in good standing with residency program support to spend 20 hrs/week on this project during the upcoming academic year.
-The committee will review the applications and chose a CNS Guidelines and Quality Scholar for a term that will begin July 15, 2022.
+The committee will review the applications and ch0ose a CNS Guidelines and Quality Scholar for a term that will begin July 15, 2023.
 During the proceeding months, they will work with the selected scholar to identify a research mentor who will join as the final member of this mentorship committee.
 Together this group will help the scholar craft his/her curriculum and research questions based on prior experience and career goals. $12,000 of financial support will be available to support coursework, technical materials, and travel (to the CNS Annual Meeting).

 Funding: This grant is funded through support contributed by the CNS Foundation.

 Please contact Trish Rehring at firstname.lastname@example.org with any questions.